LYK-love/LYK-love.github.io/source/_posts/DINO-Emerging-Properties-in-Self-Supervised-Vision-Transformers.md

-[^1]: In this paper, the authors adopted various types of ViTs, like ViT-S/16, ViT-B/16, ViT-S/8, ViT-B/8.
+[^1]: The authors adopted various types of ViTs, like ViT-S/16, ViT-B/16, ViT-S/8, ViT-B/8.
 ViT-B is exactly ViT-Based presented in the ViT paper, while [ViT-S](https://arxiv.org/abs/2010.11929) is the model presented in [DeiT paper](https://arxiv.org/abs/2012.12877).
-[^2]: In this paper the adopted CNN is ResNet.
+[^2]: The adopted CNN is ResNet.